Does Hillary Need To Atone For Her Handling Of The 1975 Rape Case?

 There are apparently three reasons the case was closed with a plea bargain.
 Firstly, the prosecution may have been negligent in its handling of the main piece of damning evidence – the underwear belonging to the accused.
 Hillary claimed to be able to bring from New York one of the top forensic experts whose testimony would get that evidence disqualified.
 Scare tactics like this are not unusual and it may be that the prosecution had some reason to feel threatened.

-Secondly, according to Glenn Thrush, in a News Day article published in 2008, the victim’s mother wanted to keep her daughter out of court as she did not believe her daughter could withstand testifying in the presence of the accused.
+Secondly, according to Glenn Thrush, in a News Day article published in 2008 (no longer available online), the victim’s mother wanted to keep her daughter out of court as she did not believe her daughter could withstand testifying in the presence of the accused.
 The special measures protecting minor victims in court today were not available in 1975.

 Thirdly, Thrush also found that the prosecution did not know how to deal with the supposedly complicating issue of her crush on the 15-year-old, who allegedly had sex with her first (there is no suggestion that she was an unwilling partner in this in spite of her young age).
 Today, prosecutors should have less difficulty overcoming what may appear to be a damning factor.
 Rape myths still plague legal professionals as well as the general public, but to a lesser degree today than in 1975.